-Whittier’s Digital Liberal Arts Center (DigLibArts) is an initiative to enhance the liberal arts at Whittier College by empowering faculty, staff, librarians, and students to make full and better use of the digital technologies that are reshaping pedagogical approaches and transforming research throughout the liberal arts.
-The center is designed to support and inspire faculty (by providing personal assistance, workshop training and stipends, and tools) to integrate digital technologies into their pedagogy and to build relationships with other liberal arts colleges developing similar initiatives.
+Whittier’s Digital Liberal Arts Program (DigLibArts) is an initiative to enhance the liberal arts at Whittier College by empowering faculty and students to make full and better use of the digital technologies that are reshaping pedagogical approaches and transforming research throughout the liberal arts.

 We endeavor to foster an environment for what William Pannapacker and Rafael Alvarado have termed the “digital liberal arts.”
 We believe that digital tools and methods are naturally complementary to the liberal arts curriculum, which, by nature, encourages interdisciplinarity, collaboration, experimentation, and community.

-As a Hispanic serving institution involved in our local community, DigLibArts at Whittier College is committed to putting digital tools and methods to use to benefit the College’s diverse student body, faculty, staff, and the wider community.
+As a Hispanic serving institution involved in our local community, DigLibArts at Whittier College is committed to putting digital tools and methods to use to benefit the College’s diverse student body as well as the wider campus and community.

 Additionally, we embrace a broad understanding of the “digital” to go beyond popular techno-deterministic usage, and to encourage a range of activities and practices that reflect the diversity of the digital, from fingers to pixel.
 This includes production, or “making,” that weaves in understandings from the situated knowledge of social justice efforts informed by feminist, queer, postcolonial, critical, race and ethnic studies.